Brian Buggé, CPP

 Spirit Award,” the VFW’s “Supervisor of the Year” award,

-and a "NOVA Award" from the American Hospital Association.
-An investigation
+County Legislature and a “NOVA Award” from the American

-Mr. Buggé performed while a police Sergeant, which pertained
+while a police supervisor, which pertained to malfeasance within

-The story went on to win Mr. Donovan the Pulitzer Prize.
-In his
+on to win Mr. Donovan the Pulitzer Prize.
+In his article Mr. Donovan

-article Mr. Donovan describes Brian as “…an amalgam
+describes Brian as “…a workaholic amalgam of street